deity-io/falcon-platform-docs/docs/platform/server-v3/modules/about.md

 }
 ```

-and then Falcon Server on startup will try to load `src/custom-wordpress-module/index.js` file.
+and then DEITY Middleware on startup will try to load `src/custom-wordpress-module/index.js` file.

 ### Module auto-discovery

-[As mentioned earlier](#what-is-a-module-in-falcon) Falcon Server 3 modules can expose multiple things at once.
+[As mentioned earlier](#what-is-a-module-in-falcon) DEITY Middleware 3 modules can expose multiple things at once.

-The easiest way to extend Falcon Server with custom module is to extend the classes provided by Falcon Server and export these from a module.
-During startup Falcon Server will read everything from within that module and base on the types of exported things it will register these as proper things in IOC container.
+The easiest way to extend DEITY Middleware with custom module is to extend the classes provided by DEITY Middleware and export these from a module.
+During startup DEITY Middleware will read everything from within that module and base on the types of exported things it will register these as proper things in IOC container.

 See examples of [Data Sources](../data-sources), [Event Handlers](../event-handlers), and [Rest Endpoint Handlers](../rest-endpoints) for the details.

 ### Manual binding for module

-When you need to add a custom behavior to Falcon Server which is more complex or when you need to control lifetime of the instances of your modules you might want to implement the module in a manual way.
+When you need to add a custom behavior to DEITY Middleware which is more complex or when you need to control lifetime of the instances of your modules you might want to implement the module in a manual way.

 In that case you need to implement all the classes as usual and then use [Falcon Module](./module-api) to register these classes to be loaded and instantiated in a particular way.